telerik/blazor-docs/components/dialog/action-buttons.md

 # Dialog Action Buttons

 The Dialog provides options for rendering action buttons and customizing their content.
+The action buttons of the Dialog allow you to provide specific interaction to users.
 To specify action buttons in the Dialog, use the `DialogButtons` tag.
 You can customize the layout of the buttons by using the `ButtonsLayout` property.

 ## Example